‘It’s still hard to look at’: The story behind the searing photo of Charlottesville’s worst day.

 Above them all, in the photo that would go around the world, hovered a sign that read simply: “LOVE.”

-As Blair picked herself off the sidewalk, the Charger backed away, fleeing up the hill in reverse.
+As Blair picked herself off the sidewalk, the Challenger backed away, fleeing up the hill in reverse.
 Before it turned, Martin’s red-and-white shoe fell from the crushed front end.

 On the street, it was pandemonium.
 Blair quickly caught sight of Commander, limping but upright.
 She looked for her fiance.